 How to Retrieve and Identify Reconciled Transactions in QuickBooks Online API

-When working with accounting automation, one common requirement is to pull all transactions and check whether they are Reconciled, Cleared, or UnCleared.
+When working with accounting automation, one common requirement is to pull all transactions and check whether they are reconciled, cleared, or UnCleared.

 At first glance, QuickBooks Online’s TransactionList API seems perfect for this.

-In this post, I’ll walk you through the process with real examples, screenshots, and API calls so you know exactly what to expect.
+In this post, I’ll walk you through the process of retrieving and identifying reconciled Transactions in QuickBooks Online API, using real examples, screenshots, and API calls, so you know exactly what to expect.

 Step 1: Fetch Transactions using TransactionList API